Exposing Citation Vulnerabilities in Generative Engines: Discussion

 \section{Discussion}

-This section discusses about our results, the ideal citation balance for GEs, approaches to improve exposure of primary information sources as citations, and study limitations.
+This section discusses our results, the ideal citation balance for GEs, approaches to improve exposure of primary information sources as citations, and study limitations.

-\textbf{Qualitative Analysis:} Section~\ref{sec:experiment} presents quantitative results of citation sources.
-Here, we discuss qualitative insights from the analysis.
+\textbf{Qualitative Analysis:} We discuss qualitative insights from the analysis in Section~\ref{sec:experiment}.
 The distribution difference in citations from high content-injection-barrier sources (academia and government) between Japan and the U.S. is notable.
 Focusing on web pages cited in U.S. questions, we find that a high percentage of citations came from the ``www.presidency.ucsb.edu'' domain (\(29.0\%\) in OpenAI, \(23.2\%\) in Gemini, \(47.8\%\) in Claude).
 This web content is owned by the American Presidency Project, a nonpartisan academic archive at the University of California, Santa Barbara, that collects, preserves, and provides public access to official documents, speeches, and records related to the U.S. presidency.
 Because the archive stores and publishes factual information, such as public papers and speech transcripts, with minimal editing, the content could be compatible with LLMs for interpreting and reasoning.
 The high percentage of citations from external low content-injection barrier sources in the U.S. could reflect the accessibility of unedited public web content.

 The number of web search hits also provides insight into the tendency for ruling parties to cite fewer primary information sources.
 When entering only the party names of Japanese parties in the Google search engine, the number of search hits was \(47{,}100{,}000\) for LDP, the ruling party throughout successive administrations, whereas the others averaged \(8{,}566{,}250\).
 This suggests that the entire proportion of primary information sources on the web related to LDP is relatively smaller than other parties, resulting in the small proportion of primary information sources in citations.
 For U.S. parties, Republican Party and Democratic Party, which are the two parties that have alternated as the ruling party throughout history, \(165{,}000{,}000\) and \(399{,}000{,}000\) search hits were found, respectively.
 However, the Green Party of the U.S. had \(2{,}190{,}000{,}000\) search hits, substantially exceeding the two major parties, while maintaining a high proportion of primary information sources in GE citations.
 This suggests that the amount of information about the target topic is somewhat related to cited primary information, with a counterexample indicating that information-provider strategy can suppress this relationship.